7 Minimalist Family Blogs That Are Living Clutter-Free and Happy With Kids

 Speak to any minimalist parent and they’ll tell you the same thing.
 Their kids are happier with fewer belongings.
 They’ve seen firsthand the benefits being a minimalist family has had on their lives.

-Take a look at the blogs below to see how to go about getting rid of the extraneous to create a family home they’re happy to live in.
+Take a look at the blogs below to see how to go about getting rid of the extraneous to create a family home your family is happy to live in.

 If none of them resonate or if you find yourself in need of additional inspiration, search for ‘minimalism with a family’ and see what else Google has to offer on the subject.

-If you’re feeling overwhelmed by all the clutter in your house —especially the kid clutter— grab a coffee or some wine (nobody’s judging) and keep reading.
+If you’re feeling overwhelmed by all the kid clutter in your house, grab a coffee or some wine (nobody’s judging) and keep reading.
 It’s time to reclaim your sanity.

 These minimalist families will show you that having children doesn’t have to result in a clutter ‘splosion.
 And if your house already looks like Amazon and Walmart had triplets, don’t worry.
 It can be remedied.